 Adding shareholders' social preferences to the corporate objective, however, would provide little by way of incremental incentives to act responsibly.
 For one, given that shareholders' social preferences are in important part associative, the shareholders actually willing to hold the shares of the companies that pose the greatest social concerns will be those least concerned about the social issues implicated.
 As well, management faces significant information problems in gleaning the strength and content of the social preferences of their shareholder base.
-Indeed, diversified shareholders themselves, we submit, would struggle to formulate such preferences across the myriad social issues implicated by their portfolio.
+Indeed, diversified shareholders themselves, we submit, would struggle to formulate such preferences across the myriad social issues implicated by their portfolios.
 These information problems of the SSP approach in turn produce a fundamental incentive problem.
 With one far more important component of the objective for which managers have reasonably good informationshareholder value-and one far less important component for which they have little information-shareholders' social preferences-the optimal incentive scheme focuses management squarely on shareholder value.
+Attempts to push management to attend to shareholders' social preferences thus risk doing more harm to shareholder (and social) welfare than good by distracting management from their core competencies.

 The story is much the same for PVM.
-Corporate managers are likely to be far better informed about how its business produces cash flows for the company, and about competitive effects on other firms, than about other externalities of the company's business on other public companies.
+Corporate managers are likely to be far better informed about how their business produces cash flows for the company, and about competitive effects on other firms, than about other externalities of the company's business on other public companies.
+Nor are institutional investors likely to be in a meaningfully better position to provide information on portfolio externalities to managers.
 The optimal incentive scheme for firm managers under PVM would thus also focus on long-term shareholder value of the firm.
-To the extent it incorporated externalities, they would be largely of the competitive variety, leading to worse corporate behavior from a social perspective.
+To the extent it would incorporate externalities, they would be largely of the competitive variety, leading to worse corporate behavior from a social perspective.